Precalculus: Concept

 For students to succeed at finding the derivatives and antiderivatives with calculus, they will need facility with algebraic expressions, particularly in modification and transformation of such expressions.
 Leonhard Euler wrote the first precalculus book in 1748 called Introductio in analysin infinitorum (Latin: Introduction to the Analysis of the Infinite), which "was meant as a survey of concepts and methods in analysis and analytic geometry preliminary to the study of differential and integral calculus."
 He began with the fundamental concepts of variables and functions.
 His innovation is noted for its use of exponentiation to introduce the transcendental functions.
 The general logarithm, to an arbitrary positive base, Euler presents as the inverse of an exponential function.

 Then the natural logarithm is obtained by taking as base "the number for which the hyperbolic logarithm is one", sometimes called Euler's number, and written $e$.
-This appropriation of the significant number from Gregoire de Saint-Vincent’s calculus suffices to establish the natural logarithm.
+This appropriation of the significant number from Grégoire de Saint-Vincent’s calculus suffices to establish the natural logarithm.
 This part of precalculus prepares the student for integration of the monomial $x^p$ in the instance of $p = -1$.

 Today's precalculus text computes $e$ as the limit $e = \lim_{n \rightarrow \infty} \left(1 + \frac{1}{n}\right)^{n}$.
 An exposition on compound interest in financial mathematics may motivate this limit.
 Another difference in the modern text is avoidance of complex numbers, except as they may arise as roots of a quadratic equation with a negative discriminant, or in Euler's formula as application of trigonometry.
 Euler used not only complex numbers but also infinite series in his precalculus.
 Today's course may cover arithmetic and geometric sequences and series, but not the application by Saint-Vincent to gain his hyperbolic logarithm, which Euler used to finesse his precalculus.

 Variable content

-Precalculus prepares students for calculus somewhat differently from the way that pre-algebra prepares students for algebra.
-While pre-algebra often has extensive coverage of basic algebraic concepts, precalculus courses might see only small amounts of calculus concepts, if at all, and often involves covering algebraic topics that might not have been given attention in earlier algebra courses.
-Some precalculus courses might differ with others in terms of content.
+Precalculus prepares students for calculus somewhat differently from how pre-algebra prepares students for algebra.
+While pre-algebra often has extensive coverage of basic algebraic concepts, precalculus courses might see only small amounts of calculus concepts, if at all, and usually involve covering algebraic topics that might not have been given attention in earlier algebra courses.
+Some precalculus courses might differ from others in terms of content.
 For example, an honors-level course might spend more time on conic sections, Euclidean vectors, and other topics needed for calculus, used in fields such as medicine or engineering.
 A college preparatory/regular class might focus on topics used in business-related careers, such as matrices, or power functions.

 A standard course considers functions, function composition, and inverse functions, often in connection with sets and real numbers.
 In particular, polynomials and rational functions are developed.
 Algebraic skills are exercised with trigonometric functions and trigonometric identities.
 The binomial theorem, polar coordinates, parametric equations, and the limits of sequences and series are other common topics of precalculus.
-Sometimes the mathematical induction method of proof for propositions dependent upon a natural number may be demonstrated, but generally coursework involves exercises rather than theory.
+Sometimes the mathematical induction method of proof for propositions dependent upon a natural number may be demonstrated, but generally, coursework involves exercises rather than theory.